Natchez District: Cotton boom

-In 1803 the United States had made the Louisiana Purchase, acquiring vast territories west of the Mississippi River.
-The lowlying delta area west of the river across from Natchez also became informally considered part of the Natchez District.
+In 1803, the United States made the Louisiana Purchase, acquiring vast territories west of the Mississippi River.
+The low-lying delta area west of the river, across from Natchez, was also informally considered part of the Natchez District.
 Unlike southern Louisiana, which was devoted to sugar cane cultivation, this area was developed for cotton plantations.
-When organized, the parishes included Carroll Parish, Louisiana (split between East Carroll and West Carroll in 1877), Concordia, Madison and Tensas.
+When organized, the parishes included Carroll Parish, Louisiana (split between East Carroll and West Carroll in 1877), Concordia, Madison, and Tensas.
 Following the American Civil War, African Americans here joined the Republican Party, as did others in the state.
-They were severely suppressed after Reconstruction.
-For example, whites allowed no black voters in East Carroll Parish, which was majority black, until a federal judge registered some in 1962.
+Black political participation was violently suppressed after Reconstruction.
+For example, white officials and citizens systematically disenfranchised Black voters in East Carroll Parish, which was majority black, until a federal judge registered some in 1962.

+As of 1830, the seven counties of the Natchez District "constituted only 34 percent" of Mississippi's White population but "possessed 65 percent of the slaves, paid 69 percent of the taxes, and owned 78 percent of the assessed property value of the state."

 The cotton boom of the early 19th century spread across the South from two primary cultural hearths: coastal South Carolina and the Natchez District.
-Cotton plantations were developed throughout the Southeast.
+Slavery-dependent cotton plantations expanded throughout the Southeast.
 In the Carolinas, Georgia, and Alabama, the cotton-growing areas became known as the Black Belt.
 From Natchez, the cotton plantation system spread north into the Mississippi embayment region, and west along the rivers of Louisiana, Arkansas, and Texas.
 In the antebellum years, nearly all plantations were developed with frontage on a river, for transportation.

-The U.S. government recognized the strategic importance of Natchez early on, and as the city developed as a primary cotton port, Congress financed the building and improvement of roads leading to it.
-The U.S. Army widened the Natchez Trace, which connected the region to Nashville, Tennessee, in order to accommodate wagons.
+The U.S. government recognized the strategic importance of Natchez early on.
+As the city developed as a primary cotton port, Congress financed the building and improvement of roads leading to it.
+The U.S. Army widened the Natchez Trace, which connected the region to Nashville, Tennessee, to accommodate wagons.
 The road was placed under the oversight of the Postmaster General of the United States, making it one of the earliest national highways.